Ontario to limit outdoor gatherings amid wave of infections

+“Law enforcement now has the ability to ask anyone outside their residence, including motorists, to indicate their purpose for leaving home and provide their address,” the Ontario Provincial Police tweeted.

+But the Waterloo Regional Police force said it would not conduct random vehicle or individual stops and Toronto Mayor John Tory said he is very concerned about arbitrary stops of people by police at any time.

-Ontario Premier Doug Ford said those who live alone will be able to meet someone from another household outside.
+Quebec closed its border to Ontario and Ontario Premier Doug Ford said interprovincial travel will be limited.

-Interprovincial travel will also be limited.
 Big box stores will be limited to 25 percent capacity.
 Schools are already closed and students will resume online learning next week.
+Ontario has averaged almost 5,000 new infections a day in recent days.

 Ford complained about crowded parks and playgrounds, but made no mention of workplaces where the virus is spreading.

+“Zero support for essential workers: I am absolutely disgusted.
+This is criminal,” Morris said.

+Dr. Sumon Chakrabarti, an infectious disease doctor in Mississauga, Ontario, said he was very disappointed with the decision to close playgrounds and limit outdoor activities.
+“Unintended consequence is this going to drive people indoors where risk of transmission is higher,” he tweeted.

-Ford blamed a lack of vaccines but made no mention of Prime Minister Justin Trudeau’s announcement that Pfizer is doubling the amount of vaccines to Canada over the next month and getting millions more in May and June.
+Ford blamed a lack of vaccines for the latest restrictions but made no mention of Prime Minister Justin Trudeau’s announcement that Pfizer is doubling the amount of vaccines to Canada over the next month and getting millions more in May and June.

 Procurement Minister Anita Anand said in total Canada will receive between 48 million and 50 million doses by the end of June.
 Canada has a population of 38 million and all eligible Canadians are expected to get at least one dose by July